Fidget836/libasm/README.md

 - cd libasm
 - make
 - ./a.out
-- Write the same sentence twice in your terminal, for example "This is a test".
-This sentence will be used for the strdup test
+- Write the same sentence twice in your terminal, for example “This is a test”.
+This sentence will be used for the ft_read and ft_write tests

 Enjoy